dock108/algo-mvp/README.md

 ```

 **Optional flags:**
 - `--force`: Force download even if data for the requested range seems to exist locally.
+This overwrites any existing data for the specified timeframe and range.
 - `--verbose`: Enable verbose output for more details on the fetching process.

 Fetched data is stored in Parquet files under the `data/` directory, organized by provider, symbol, and timeframe (e.g., `data/alpaca/AAPL/1Day.parquet` or `data/alpaca/AAPL/1Day/2023.parquet` if partitioned by year due to size).